-NZ IAS 1.117 An entity shall disclose material accounting policy information those financial statements.
+NZ IAS 1.117 An entity shall disclose material accounting policy information

 (see paragraph 7).
-Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general-purpose financial statements make on the basis of
+Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of

-NZ IAS 1.117A-117E Refer to the beginning of Note 44 for the requirements of NZ IAS 1.117A-
+NZ IAS 1.117A-117E Refer to the beginning of Note 41 for the requirements of NZ IAS 1.117Avalue of the equity instruments granted, is determined.

-117E.